ViVi-202003/finance-dashboard/README.md

 - A banking data importer plugin: see the example importer in `plugins/example_importer`
 - A classifier plugin: see the example classifier in `plugins/example_classifier`

-For a real-world example, see the ING DE CSV importer in `plugins/ing_de_csv_importer`.
-This plugin uses the CSV data that can be exported on the ING banking dashboard.
+For a real-world example, see the ING DE PDF importer in `plugins/ing_pdf_de_importer`.
+This plugin uses depot and account statement PDFs downloaded from the ING banking dashboard.
 You can also provide transactions by hand through the JSON importer plugin in `plugins/json_importer`, or adapt this plugin to fit your needs.

 > [!TIP]
 > You can provide an `additional-requirements.txt` in the plugins directory to install additional dependencies that your plugin may need.